 The State College Area High School, housed in two high school buildings on Westerly Parkway, is expected to have an enrollment of approximately 2,500 in grades 9 through 12.
 It offers a comprehensive program consisting of more than 400 academic and vocational courses.

 The secondary curriculum is comprehensive, providing courses in academic, vocational, business, and agricultural areas.
 The English, social studies, math, and science departments provide courses of differing degrees of difficulty.
 Students are encouraged to plan their high school programs to best fit their individual interests, abilities, and goals.
-Foreign language instruction is offered in French, Spanish, Latin, and German.
+World language courses are offered in Arabic, Chinese, French, German, Latin and Spanish.
 Offerings in the fine arts and instrumental and vocal music are varied.
 A full complement of elective courses rounds out the curriculum.
 Computer labs and laptop carts are available in the secondary schools, and technology is integrated into many courses.

 Students participate in a large number of faculty-supervised extracurricular activities such as student government, special interest and service clubs, dramatic performances, literary publications, and interscholastic/intramural athletics.

 Vocational programs are offered to students at the high school through the Career and Technical Center program,which is the home of a full complement of school-to-career training programs combining academic and technical skill preparation with work-based learning experiences.

 In addition, students in grades 7 through 12 may choose to enroll in the DELTA Program, a secondary educational option which currently serves about 150 students.
 DELTA learning experience options include classroom activities in the school district and Penn State University, seminars, independent study, extended field trips, career internships, community service projects, and other activities planned by the advising team.